Anthrax304/Fire-system-database/README.md

 4)Connect
 5)DB

-Class Server_1 - in this class created interface of application.
-Class Domen - this class performs the function of addinga new device.
+Class Server_1 - in this class created interface of application./n Class Domen - this class performs the function of addinga new device.
 Class Compare - function of this class is defintion of a connected client.
 Class Connect - provides the connection of clients, translate data from clients to class DB and outputs the received data to the output field of application.